-How to prepare for XAT exam 2025?- The Xavier Aptitude Test (XAT) is the top MBA entrance exam after CAT.
+How to prepare for XAT exam 2026?- The Xavier Aptitude Test (XAT) is the top MBA entrance exam after CAT.
 Conducted by XLRI Jamshedpur, XAT scores are accepted by a number of MBA colleges including XIMB, GIM, XIME, SPJIMR, Mumbai, etc. It is conducted annually in online mode like the CAT and has the same difficulty level.
-XAT 2025 will be conducted on January 5, 2025.
-In this article, our expert has shared tips on how to prepare for XAT exam.
+One needs to follow an exhaustive plan for XAT preparation so that they meet the XLRI cut off of 95 percentile.
+In this article, our expert Sidharth Balakrishna has shared tips on how to prepare for XAT exam 2026.

-The XAT exam has some unique aspects, such as a section on ‘Decision Making’, which checks your management aptitude by presenting different situations and cases and asks you to identify the correct course of action in these situations.
+The XAT exam has some unique aspects, such as a section on ‘Decision Making’, which is a test of your management aptitude.
+In XAT decision making, different situations and cases are present asking aspirants to identify the correct course of action in these situations.
 While this introduces an element of subjectivity, the paper setters perhaps believe that such questions help pick out a person with adequate management capabilities.

-Candidates should also note that the XAT 2025 exam pattern includes a section on General Knowledge.
-While the score for this section is not considered for calculating the XAT percentile (they are considered only in the second phase of the admission process by a few B-Schools accepting the XAT score), it is nevertheless important enough to warrant careful preparation.
-So, how to prepare for XAT exam?
+Candidates should also note that the XAT 2026 exam pattern includes a section on General Knowledge.
+While the score for this section is not considered for calculating the XAT percentile (considered only in the second phase of the admission process by a few B-Schools accepting the XAT score), it is nevertheless important enough to warrant careful preparation.
+So, how to prepare for XAT 2026 exam?
 Let's take a look.

 Just like other MBA entrance exams, there is negative marking for wrong answers in XAT too but another unique aspect is that 0.10 marks is conducted for 8 consecutive unanswered questions.
 This makes it a difficult exam to navigate on the day of the test.